Permutation Recovery on Manifold Data via Spectral Seriation: Theoretical guarantee

-\end{theorem} These results establish the error bound of Algorithm \ref{alg:closedcurveuniform} even when confronted with high-dimensional noise that $|Z_i - X(t_i)| \leq \epsilon d^{-1/2}$.
-The error bound depends on the noise level $\epsilon$, sample size $N$, and the Gaussian kernel bandwidth $\sigma$ employed in creating $L^Z$.
-The effects of dimensionality $d$ have been removed by the denoising step, which results in an interesting phenomenon that the error bound does not depend on $d$.
+\end{theorem} These results establish the error bound of Algorithm \ref{alg:closedcurveuniform} even when confronted with high-dimensional noise such that $|Z_i - X(t_i)| \leq \epsilon d^{-1/2}$.
+The error bound depends on the noise level $\epsilon$, sample size $N$, and the Gaussian kernel bandwidth $\sigma$ employed in constructing $L^Z$.
+The effects of dimensionality $d$ have been removed by the denoising step \citep{tong2025uniform}, leading to the notable phenomenon that the error bound does not depend on $d$.